ahmedkhelifi/Home-care/README.md

 Returns the health status of patient including medication, temperature, blood Pressure, pulse, weight and the patient's pending tasks.

 - POST `/updatePatient/:patientID`
-Patient's data is updated
+Patient's data is updated.

 - POST `/medication/pending/:username/:title`
-Patient confirms that the medication was taken within the allowed timeframe
+Patient confirms that the medication was taken within the allowed timeframe.

 - POST `/medication/missed/:username/:title/:timestamp`
-Patient either confirms that the medication was taken or forgotten once the allowed timeframe has passed
+Patient either confirms that the medication was taken or forgotten once the allowed timeframe has passed.

 - POST `/temperature/pending/:username`
-Patient confirms that temperature was measure within the allowed timeframe
+Patient confirms that temperature was measure within the allowed timeframe.

 - POST `/temperature/missed/:username/:title/:timestamp`
-Patient either confirms that temperature was measured or forgotten once the allowed timeframe has passed
+Patient either confirms that temperature was measured or forgotten once the allowed timeframe has passed.

 - POST `/weight/pending/:username/:title`
-Patient confirms that the weight was measure within the allowed timeframe
+Patient confirms that the weight was measure within the allowed timeframe.

 - POST `/weight/missed/:username/:title/:timestamp`
-Patient either confirms that the weight was measured or forgotten once the allowed timeframe has passed
+Patient either confirms that the weight was measured or forgotten once the allowed timeframe has passed.

 - POST `/blood_pressure/pending/:username`
-Patient confirms that blood pressure was measure within the allowed timeframe
+Patient confirms that blood pressure was measure within the allowed timeframe.

 - POST `/blood_pressure/missed/:username/:title/:timestamp`
-Patient either confirms that blood pressure was measured or forgotten once the allowed timeframe has passed
+Patient either confirms that blood pressure was measured or forgotten once the allowed timeframe has passed.

 - POST `/pulse/pending/:username`
-Patient confirms that pulse was measure within the allowed timeframe
+Patient confirms that pulse was measure within the allowed timeframe.

 - POST `/pulse/missed/:username/:title/:timestamp`
-Patient either confirms that pulse was measured or forgotten once the allowed timeframe has passed
+Patient either confirms that pulse was measured or forgotten once the allowed timeframe has passed.

 - POST `/medication`
-Patient either confirms that medication was taken or forgotten once the allowed timeframe has passed
+Patient either confirms that medication was taken or forgotten once the allowed timeframe has passed.
 </details>

 Furthermore, we store health data as JSON objects in the database.